 A Dance with Dragons (Mentioned)

-Her betrothal to the Prince of Dorne, Maron Martell, was brokered by her brother Daeron as part of the treaty bringing Dorne into the realm of the Iron Throne, after negotiations lasting two years.
-It was said that Daenerys loved Daemon Blackfyre and it was said the main reason Daemon rose in rebellion against Daeron was that Daenerys was denied to him.
+Daenerys' betrothal to the Prince of Dorne, Prince Maron Martell, was brokered by her brother Daeron as part of the treaty bringing Dorne into the realm of the Iron Throne, after negotiations lasting two years.
+It was said that Daenerys loved Daemon Blackfyre, and that the main reason Daemon rose in rebellion against Daeron was that Daenerys was denied to him.
 Yet, it must be said that Daemon did not rebel until eight years after the wedding, and that Princess Daenerys is not recorded to have ever mourned her half-brother.
 By the time Daemon rebelled, he had been married to Rohanne of Tyrosh for years and had at least nine children of himself, and Daenerys had already birthed Maron multiple heirs.

 According to George R. R. Martin: